An Equivalence between the Lasso and Support Vector Machines: Implications Remarks

+Using our construction of the equivalent Lasso instance for a given SVM, we can translate sparsity results for the Lasso to understand the pattern of support vectors of SVMs.

+The motivation here is that a small number of support vectors is crucial for the efficient application of SVMs in practice, in particular in the kernelized case, because the cost to evaluate the resulting classifier is directly proportional to the number of support vectors.
+Furthermore, the support vectors are the most informative points for the classification task, while the non-support vectors could be safely discarded from the problem.

-\paragraph{Structure and Sparsity of the Support Vectors, in the View of Lasso Sparsity.} There has been a large amount of new literature studying the sparsity of solutions to the Lasso and related $\ell_1$-regularized methods, in particular the study of the sparsity of $x$ when $A$ and $b$ are from distributions with certain properties.
-For example, in the setting known as \emph{sparse recovery}, the goal is to approximately recover a sparse solution $x$ using instances $A,b$ (consisting of only a small number of rows), where $b$ is interpreted as a noisy or corrupted measurement of $Ax$, see e.g. \citep{Chen:2001kv,Porat:2012ud}.
+\paragraph{Using Sparse Recovery Results.} There has been a vast amount of literature studying the sparsity of solutions to the Lasso and related $\ell_1$-regularized methods, in particular the study of the sparsity of $x$ when $A$ and $b$ are from distributions with certain properties.
+For example, in the setting known as \emph{sparse recovery} , the goal is to approximately recover a sparse solution $x$ using a Lasso instance $A,b$ (consisting of only a small number of rows).
+Here $b$ is interpreted as a noisy or corrupted linear measurement $A\hat x$, and the unknown original $\hat x$ is sparse.
+Classical recovery results then show that under weak assumptions on $A$, $b$ and the sparsity of $\hat x$, the optimal Lasso solution $x$ must be identical to the (unknown) sparse~$\hat x$, see e.g.~\cite{Chen:1998hm,Porat:2012ud}.

-Using our construction of the equivalent Lasso instance for a given SVM, such results then directly apply to the sparsity pattern of the solution to our original SVM (i.e. the pattern and the number of support vectors).
-More precisely, any result giving a distribution of matrices $A$ and corresponding $b$ for which the Lasso sparsity is well characterized, will also characterize the patterns of support vectors for the equivalent SVM instance (and in particular the number of support vectors).
-This assumes that a Lasso sparsity result is applicable for the type of translation~$b$ that we have used here in order to construct our equivalent Lasso instance.
-However, this is not hopeless, since the only special property of our constructed Lasso instance is that the r.h.s.~$b$ is strongly correlated with all columns of $A$.
-It remains to investigate which distributions and corresponding sparsity results would be of most interest for the SVM perspective.
+Now our construction of the equivalent Lasso instance for a given SVM allows us to translate such sparsity results to the pattern of SVM support vectors.
+More precisely, any result that characterizes the Lasso sparsity for some distribution of matrices $A$ and suitable $b$, will also characterize the patterns of support vectors for the equivalent SVM instance (and in particular the number of support vectors).
+This assumes that a Lasso sparsity result is applicable for the type of translation~$b$ that we have used to construct the equivalent Lasso instance.
+However, this is not hopeless.
+For example, existence of a weakly separating vector that is a sparse convex combination of the SVM datapoints is sufficient, since this results in a translation~$b$ that satisfies $b \propto A\hat x$ for a sparse weight vector $\hat x$.
+It remains to investigate which distributions and corresponding sparsity results are of most practical interest from the SVM perspective, in order to guarantee a small number of support vectors.

+\paragraph{Lasso Sparsity in the View of SVMs.} In the very other direction, sparsity has also been studied for SVMs in the literature, for example in the work of \cite{Steinwart:2003wk}, which analyzes the asymptotic regime $n \rightarrow \infty$.
+Using the simpler one of our reductions, the same results also hold for the Lasso, when the number of variables $n$ grows.